bchester102/rendercv/README.md

 - Investigated bugs using oscilloscopes and fixed hardware problems with soldering
 - Used Github to keep track of changes and daily progress

+## University of California, San Diego, ENG 15 Tutor/Reader

+- Oct 2022 – Dec 2022
+- San Diego, CA
+- Ran office hour style discussion sessions and supported students in their learning
+- Graded assignments in a timely matter, making sure good feedback was given on student's work
+- Kept open communication with students via email and canvas inbox for any questions and concerns

 ## University of California, San Diego, Student Mentor

 - July 2022 – Sept 2022